Skip to content

 Tips

-• The DXCC stats indicator in the dialog shows how many QSOs were imported from the ADIF file.
+• The DXCC stats indicator in the dialog shows how many QSOs and entities were imported from the ADIF file.
 If it reads zero after loading, verify the file is valid ADIF.

 • The Log File (ADIF): button stores the path persistently.
 You do not need to re-select the file after restarting AetherSDR.